FireGrey/voice-links/README.md

 7. Run `npm install` from inside the server_example directory again

-You can now run `nodejs server.js` to run EasyRTC with HTTPS support.
+You can now run `screen -r easyrtc` and `sudo nodejs server.js` to run EasyRTC with HTTPS support.

+Note: You can exit the screen session using `ctrl-a + d`

 Test your configuration works inside a supported browser.